 Some definitions are not controversial.
 An aid to navigation is a structure placed on or near navigable water to provide visual guidance to mariners.
 A beacon is an aid to navigation that is fixed in place (that is, not floating).
 A lighted beacon or lightbeacon is a beacon displaying a light, while an unlit beacon is called a daybeacon.
 Often, a lighted beacon is simply called a light.

-In this Directory, a lighthouse is a lightbeacon having a height of at least 4 meters (13 ft) and a cross-section, at the base, of at least 4 square meters (43 sq ft).
-This simple definition does not require that a lighthouse have any particular form or appearance.
+Everyone agrees that a lighthouse is a lightbeacon that is, in some sense, a substantial building.
+Small lightbeacons such as masts, solid pillars, or small cabinets are usually not considered to be lighthouses.
+In this Directory, the guideline is that lighthouse should have a height of at least 4 meters (13 ft) and a cross-section, at the base, of at least 4 square meters (43 sq ft).
+This simple guideline does not require that a lighthouse have any particular form or appearance.
 The structure of a lighthouse may be enclosed, partially enclosed, or completely open.

 The Directory includes listings of certain lights and other sites of interest to lighthouse fans that aren't lighthouses by this definition.
 The titles of those listings are enclosed in square brackets [...].
-In addition, lighthouses destroyed or demolished since 2000 continue to be listed; their names are preceded by a pound sign #.
+In addition, lighthouses destroyed or demolished since 2000 continue to be listed; their names are preceded by the hash sign #.

 The lighthouse listings